pucelle/vscode-css-navigation/README.md

 ## FAQ

+### I get repetitive completion items

+This plugin itself will never generate repetitive completion items, but it would be normal that completions items generated by other plugins repeat with this plugin.

+A frequently happened problem is css variable completion repetition -- vscode has provided css variable completion within each single css files, so you will found they get repetitive with current plugin provided.
+But this can be avoid by simply set `disableOwnCSSVariableCompletion` to `false`.

 ### Can I change definition order to make sass files always before the css files?

 No, VSCode always sort the definition results, seems in name order.
 If you don't like duplicate css definitions, you can remove the `css` in `activeCSSFileExtensions` option, or compile css file to the same folder, and keep `ignoreSameNameCSSFile` as `true`.